Sandvik expects bigger market for battery-driven mining gear in 2-3 years

-Sandvik (SAND.ST) expects the market for battery-electric underground mining equipment to hit a higher gear in 2-3 years, as mining companies attempt to lower emissions and cut costs.
+STOCKHOLM (Reuters) - Sandvik expects the market for battery-electric underground mining equipment to hit a higher gear in 2-3 years, as mining companies attempt to lower emissions and cut costs.

-With an electrification boom looming, Sandvik, whose competitors include Epiroc (EPIRa.ST) and Caterpillar (CAT.N), could sell more electric than diesel-driven underground mining kit in 10 years, its mining business head said.
+With an electrification boom looming, Sandvik, whose competitors include Epiroc and Caterpillar, could sell more electric than diesel-driven underground mining kit in 10 years, its mining business head said.

 Although Sandvik has some 30 battery-electric loaders and trucks in underground mine production, which it says is more than any competitor, these make up less than 0.5% of its total fleet of loaders and trucks.